The BBQ Hotplate Kit expands your 700 series Z Grills smoker capabilities to include hotplate cooking and even high temperature searing of a steak.

 Fancy cooking up a reverse seared tomahawk steak on your Z Grills smoker like the one below?
 This steak was cooked by a Z Grills Aussie owner on his BBQ Hotplate Kit.

-Click here to view the Facebook post with the step by step images.
+Click here to view the Facebook post with the step by step images of the above steak being cooked.
+See below step by step instructions.

 - The rear hotplate will be hotter than the front hotplate, especially if the lid is opened often.